Hamilton, Ontario: History

 Though suffering through the Hamilton Street Railway strike of 1906, with industrial businesses expanding, Hamilton's population doubled between 1900 and 1914.
 Two steel manufacturing companies, Stelco and Dofasco, were formed in 1910 and 1912, respectively.
 Procter & Gamble and the Beech-Nut Packing Company opened manufacturing plants in 1914 and 1922, respectively, their first outside the US.
-In June and July 1916, the a strike of up to 2,000 machinists was caused by a failure of employers to improve working conditions or pay during a booming World War I economy.
-The strike disrupted production at many of the largest manufacturers and was the largest dispute in the city's history.
+In June and July 1916, the Hamilton machinists' strike, caused by a failure of employers to improve working conditions or pay during a booming World War I economy, disrupted production at many of the largest manufacturers and was the largest dispute in the city's history.
 Population and economic growth continued until the 1960s.
 In 1929 the city's first high-rise building, the Pigott Building, was constructed; in 1930 McMaster University moved from Toronto to Hamilton, in 1934 the second Canadian Tire store in Canada opened here; in 1940 the airport was completed; and in 1948, the Studebaker assembly line was constructed.
 Infrastructure and retail development continued, with the Burlington Bay James N. Allan Skyway opening in 1958, and the first Tim Hortons store in 1964.
+The last streetcar line was abandoned in 1951, but HSR's service included trolley bus routes from 1950 to 1992.

-Since then, many of the large industries have moved or shut down operations in a restructuring that also affected the United States.
+Since the 1970s, many of the large industries have moved or shut down operations in a restructuring that also affected the United States.
 In 1997, there was a devastating fire at the Plastimet plastics plant.
 Approximately 300 firefighters battled the blaze, and many sustained severe chemical burns and inhaled volatile organic compounds when at least 400 tonnes of PVC plastic were consumed in the fire.

 On January 1, 2001, the new city of Hamilton was formed from the amalgamation of Hamilton and its five neighbouring municipalities: Ancaster, Dundas, Flamborough, Glanbrook, and Stoney Creek.
 Before amalgamation, the "old" City of Hamilton had 331,121 residents and was divided into 100 neighbourhoods.
 The former region of Hamilton-Wentworth had a population of 490,268.
 The amalgamation created a single-tier municipal government ending subsidization of its suburbs.
 The new amalgamated city had 519,949 people in more than 100 neighbourhoods, and surrounding communities.